gpdm/tinycore-targetdisplaymode/README.md

 ### Why should I use this approach?
 MacOS does it already!

 Sure.
-Is I mentioned, I went into this topic simply my hard drive died, and I though about just booting off USB instead.
+As I mentioned, I went into this topic simply because my hard drive died, and I thought about just booting off USB instead.
-I simply didn't want to install a fullblown OS, for getting this rather simple job done.
+I just didn't want to install a fullblown OS for getting this rather simple job done.

 ## Attributions